Share on Facebook

 You’re always getting sick

 Avoiding the sniffles often requires more than just good hygiene and good sleep; good nutrition is key, too.
 The immune system depends on the right fuel to function correctly.
-A study published in Progress of Food and Nutrition Science concluded that being deficient in protein results in the loss of T cells, important germ fighters.
-As a result, the immune system can’t ward off bacteria or viruses as well.
+Your body uses amino acids found in dietary proteins to help build immune cells like lymphocytes, according to 2016 research in Food & Function.
+Lymphocytes are a type of white blood cells that help fight germs; if you don’t have enough, the immune system can’t ward off bacteria or viruses as well.

 Your lower legs and feet swell up unexpectedly

-If you skimp on protein, you may find yourself prone to fluid retention around your ankles and feet.
-Proteins help to hold salt and water in blood vessels; without enough protein, these fluids can seep into surrounding tissues, according to Harvard Health Publications.
+If you skimp on protein, you may find yourself retaining fluids around your ankles and feet.
+Proteins help to hold salt and water in blood vessels; without enough protein, these fluids can seep into surrounding tissues, according to Harvard Health Publishing.
 The bloated sensation of one’s swollen lower legs and feet—called edema—is uncomfortable.
-It usually results in stretched or shiny skin that retains a fingerprint after being pressed for a moment.
+The skin appears stretched or shiny skin, and if you press it for a moment, it will retain a fingerprint.

 Your skin gets patchy in places